GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

     separators should be used - the application will automatically do the appropriate conversions when running on Windows.

+    :program:`pyqtdeploy` also supports the dynamic loading of extension modules that are installed adjacent to the application executable (i.e. in the same directory as the application executable).
+This is useful for packages that are implemented as a combination of pure Python modules and extension modules where the extension modules do not support being statically compiled.
+The pure Python modules would be added just like any other Python package (see :ref:`ref-other-packages`).
+The extension module must be named according to its normal position in the package structure.

+    For example, suppose we have a package called ``foo`` which contains pure Python modules ``__init__.py`` and ``bar.py`` and a dynamically loaded extension module ``baz.so``.
+(The extension module would be called ``baz.pyd`` on Windows.)
+When used with the deployed application the module must be installed as ``foo.baz.so`` (or ``foo.baz.pyd``) in the same directory as the application executable.

+    On OS/X an extension module will also be searched for in the ``PlugIns`` and ``Frameworks`` sub-directories of the directory containing the application executable.

+    Adjacent extension modules do not require :data:`sys.path` to be set.

     .. note::
         If you wish to allow the importing of external extension modules then you will also need to ensure that Python has been built with this